FGMEMBERS/747-200/Readme-747-200-jbsim.txt

 Known problems autopilot
 ------------------------
+- toggle INS mode, only AFTER activation of route, or use "ctrl-I a".
 - NAV hold mode is sensitive to the turbulence of the ground layer.
-- toggle INS mode, only AFTER activation of route, or use "ctrl-I a".
-- heading modes are a little slow to converge, at supersonic speed.
-- heading modes may start to bank into the opposite direction.
 - heading hold is a little slow to converge.
 - beyond 15 NM, nav hold makes wide rolls.
 - yoke rolls with nav hold.

-Known problems 2.0.0 autopilot
+Known problems 2.4.0 autopilot
 ------------------------------
-- the first waypoint is always ignored : insert a double waypoint.
-- to update waypoints, once route is activated, clear completely the route.
-- during descent, route manager may update the target altitude (press F11).
+- heading modes may start to bank into the opposite direction.

 Known problems autoland
 -----------------------